canonical/cloud-init/doc/rtd/topics/debugging.rst

 The cloud-init project has a specific process it follows when validating a cloud-init SRU, documented in the `CloudinitUpdates`_ wiki page.

-Generally SRU tests of cloud-init perform the following:
+Generally an SRU test of cloud-init performs the following:

  * Install a pre-release version of cloud-init from the **-proposed** APT pocket (e.g. **bionic-proposed**)
- * Upgrade cloud-init and attempt a clean run of cloud-init to assert the new version of cloud-init works properly on various platforms or Ubuntu series
+ * Upgrade cloud-init and attempt a clean run of cloud-init to assert the new version of cloud-init works properly the specific platform and Ubuntu series
  * Check for tracebacks or errors in behavior

 Manual SRU verification procedure
 ---------------------------------
 Below are steps that can manually test a pre-release version of cloud-init from **-proposed**

 1. Launch a VM on your favorite platform, providing the cloud-config user-data and replacing `<YOUR_LAUNCHPAD_USERNAME>` with your username: